Chapter 22:

 “Fine silk, rare oils, and…” Tagunel swallowed. “…two rare Selvarin, as a special gift.
 The second one was… already examined by Lord Calzorak.
 Perhaps she could be brought back here?
 It would be a shame if the other Lords did not also have the chance to see such exquisite goods.”

-“Consider your slave lost.
-Be grateful he didn’t take both of them!
+“Hmmph.
+Calzorak…” The scribe grimaced as if he’d bitten into something bitter.
+“Consider your other slave lost.
+Be grateful he didn’t take both of them.
 Wait over there.
 You’ll be called shortly.”

-Lucius gave Tagunel an anxious look, trying to marshal his thoughts.
+Lucius gave Tagunel an anxious look.

-"What do we do now!?"
-He whispered to Tagunel, but then he spotted a familiar face, and his heart nearly stopped.
+But then he spotted a familiar face, and his heart nearly stopped.

-Sitting a little apart from the other Lords, clad in a dark red robe, was a man whose face was half wrapped in bandages.
+Sitting a little apart from the other Lords, was a man whose face was half wrapped in bandages.
+Shiny, taut skin stretched over one burned cheek, and one side of his lip was grotesquely twisted.

-“He is alive!?
+Lucius felt his temples pound.
+“The bandit leader, he's alive!
 But why is he here?” he whispered.

-“He mustn’t recognize us!
+Tagunel pulled him aside.
+“He can’t recognize us.
 Pull up your hood!”

 They concealed their faces as best they could while Liviana hunched down, letting her hair fall forward to obscure her features.